The Pilot Episode: What Makes a Great First Impression?

 The pilot is the most important episode of any television series.
 It has to introduce a world, establish characters, and make viewers desperate for more — all in 45 minutes.
 Here's how the best pilots do it.

 In the streaming era, the pilot is more important than ever.
-Viewers who don't love the first episode may never watch the second.
+Viewers who do not love the first episode may never watch the second.
 A great pilot can launch a cultural phenomenon.
 A mediocre one can doom a promising series to a cancellation that was never about quality.

 The Four Jobs of a Pilot